 $client = new-object System.Net.WebClient $client.Credentials = Get-Credential $client.DownloadFile(“http://thewindowsclub.thewindowsclub.netdna-cdn.com/wp-content/upload/2016/Windows-Explorer-Process-Task-Manager-600x405.png”,“C:\Users\Digdarshan\Pictures\TWC\Task-Manager.png”)

-Let us know in the comments section below if you are facing any issue while trying to download the file.
+Let us know in the comments section below if you are facing any issues while trying to download the file.